 The synthetic hormones in the pill prevent pregnancy by thinning out the lining of the uterus, stopping ovulation and preventing fertilization.
 The lining of the uterus (also called the endometrium) is what sheds during menstruation.
 Birth control is pretty powerful, so sometimes it can thin out your endometrium so much that there’s nothing to shed during your period.
 This is why it’s common for many women to not get their period on birth control, even during their placebo pill week.

 Menstruation is triggered by a drop in the hormones estrogen and progesterone, both of which are artificially produced by the pill.
 This means that menstruating on the pill isn’t a real period so much as it is “withdrawal bleeding” produced by a lack of artificial hormones.
 Your period is not a medically necessary process.
 It’s just your body’s way of telling you that you’re not pregnant.
-This is why it’s totally safe to use birth control to skip your period entirely, either by using extended-use birth control pills that allow for four periods a year, or by skipping the placebo week of your 21 or 28 day pack.
+This is why it’s totally safe to use birth control to skip your period entirely, either by using extended-cycle birth control pills that allow for four periods a year, or by skipping the placebo week of your 21 or 28 day pack.
 It’s also normal to experience breakthrough bleeding outside of your placebo week—in fact, 1 in 5 women will experience this when starting a new pill.
 That being said, this breakthrough bleeding should stop after 3 months of pill use.
 If it continues, contact your doctor.